data center design

 The result of the fabric is that each edge device has the total bandwidth of the fabric available to every other edge device.
 This is one big difference from traditional data center designs; we aggregate the traffic by either stacking multiple streams onto a single link or carrying the streams serially.

 With the traditional 3-tier design, we aggregate everything at the core, leading to oversubscription ratios that degrade performance.
-With the ACI Leaf and Spine design, we spread the load across all devices with equidistant endpoints.
-Therefore, we can carry the streams parallel.
+With the ACI Leaf and Spine design, we spread the load across all devices with equidistant endpoints, allowing us to carry the streams parallel.

 Then, we have horizontal scaling load balancing.
 Load balancing with this topology uses multipathing to achieve the desired bandwidth between the nodes.
 Even though this forwarding paradigm can be based on Layer 2 forwarding ( bridging) or Layer 3 forwarding ( routing), the ACI leverages a routed approach to the Leaf and Spine design, and we have Equal Cost Multi-Path (ECMP) for both Layer 2 and Layer 3 traffic.

-Mapping Traffic
+Mapping Traffic:

 So you may be asking how we can have Layer 3 routed core and pass Layer 2 traffic.
 This is done using the overlay, which can map different traffic types to other overlays.
 So, we can have Layer 2 traffic mapped to an overlay over a routed core.
-ACI links between the Leaf and the Spine switches are L3 active-active links.
-Therefore, we can intelligently load balance and traffic steer to avoid issues.
-And we don’t need to rely on STP to block links or involve STP to fix the topology.

 When networks were first developed, there was no such thing as an application moving from one place to another while it was in use.
-So the original architects of IP, the communication protocol used between computers, used the IP address to mean both the identity of a device connected to the network and its location on the network.
+So, the original architects of IP, the communication protocol used between computers, used the IP address to indicate both the identity of a device connected to the network and its location on the network.
 Today, in the modern data center, we need to be able to communicate with an application or application tier, no matter where it is.

-Overlay Encapsulation
+Required: Overlay Encapsulation

 One day, it may be in location A and the next in location B, but its identity, which we communicate with, is the same on both days.
 An overlay is when we encapsulate an application’s original message with the location to which it needs to be delivered before sending it through the network.
 Once it arrives at its final destination, we unwrap it and deliver the original message as desired.

 The identities of the devices (applications) communicating are in the original message, and the locations are in the encapsulation, thus separating the place from the identity.
-This wrapping and unwrapping is done per-packet basis and, therefore, must be done quickly and efficiently.
+This wrapping and unwrapping is done on a per-packet basis and, therefore, must be done quickly and efficiently.

-Overlay and underlay components
+**Overlay and Underlay Components**

-The Cisco SDN ACI has a concept of overlay and underlay, forming a virtual overlay solution.
+The Cisco SDN ACI has an overlay and underlay concept, which forms a virtual overlay solution.
 The role of the underlay is to glue together devices so the overlay can work and be built on top.
 So, the overlay, which is VXLAN, runs on top of the underlay, which is IS-IS.
 In the ACI, the IS-IS protocol provides the routing for the overlay, which is why we can provide ECMP from the Leaf to the Spine nodes.
 The routed underlay provides an ECMP network where all leaves can access Spine and have the same cost links.

 ACI overlay